openai/mujoco-worldgen/README.md

 - `_get_obs`
 - `_get_reward` : You can also use a reward wrapper instead of defining this.

-You can see two examples in the `examples` folder - the `simple_particle` environment and the `particle_gather` environment.
+You can see two examples in the [examples](./examples) folder - the [simple_particle](./examples/simple_particle.py) environment and the [particle_gather](./examples/particle_gather.py) environment.
-You can test out environments using the `/bin/examine` script, providing either a python script defining the `make_env` or a jsonnet file.
+You can test out environments using the [examine script](./bin/examine.py), providing either a python script defining the `make_env` or a jsonnet file.

 ```
 ./bin/examine.py examples/simple_particle.py
 ```

 ```
 ./bin/examine.py examples/example_env_examine.jsonnet
 ```

 ## Acknowledgements